Skip to content

 print(result.reader_result)

-Use generate_schema() to create or update schemas.
+Use client.admin.generate_schema() to create or update schemas.
 The generation endpoint understands xmemory’s schema format and naming conventions, and produces schemas that extract data correctly.

 # Generate a schema from a plain-language description